Short on time? Here is the best adware removal tool in 2022:

 - Ad and tracker blocker.

-Bonus.
-Spybot – Search & Destroy — Good Free Adware Removal Tool
+9. Spybot – Search & Destroy — Good Free Adware Removal Tool

 While I can’t recommend Spybot for users looking for complete protection against all malware, I think it’s a good adware removal tool that can complement good antivirus software — and it’s free!

-Spybot – Search & Destroy is my favorite free adware removal tool — it caught most of the adware samples in my testing, missing only a few advanced files.
+Spybot – Search & Destroy is a really good free adware removal tool — it caught most of the adware samples in my testing, missing only a few advanced files.
 Spybot – Search & Destroy + AV adds antivirus protection and real-time scanning, but during testing, its anti-malware engine didn’t catch advanced malware that the other products on this list caught.
 I can’t recommend Spybot as a standalone antivirus, but its free adware removal tool is a nice add-on for users who already have a good antivirus program.

-Bonus.
-AdwCleaner — Easy-to-Use Adware Removal Tool
+10. AdwCleaner — Easy-to-Use Adware Removal Tool

 In my testing, AdwCleaner removed all of the adware from my desktop and browser, even flagging some of the bloatware that came bundled with my new printer.
 AdwCleaner also removed junkware from my PC, which improved my device’s performance as well.